Eamon Dunne: Criminal activities

-For many years, newspapers were not able to name Dunne in their reports for legal reasons, instead dubbing him "The Don".
+Up until his death, newspapers were not able to name Dunne in their reports for legal reasons, instead dubbing him "The Don".
 Dunne sent several unsuccessful legal letters to newspapers, claiming that their reports placed his life in jeopardy.
 He was reported to have engaged in intimidation, arriving to court hearings accompanied by two henchmen and frequently threatening press photographers.
-At the time of his death, Dunne was on bail and awaiting trial in connection with a €900,000 robbery of a cash-in-transit van in Celbridge in 2007.
-The Irish Independent reported that he was expected to face a number of criminal charges under gangland legislation should he not have been murdered.